junthehacker/saskatoon_hsctf_questions/README.md

 Flag is available in a text file

 ##### Question 2 - Run [Super Easy]
-Run the code to ourput the answer
+Run the code to output the answer

 ##### Question 3 - Search [Easy]
 Find the flag somewhat hidden in the code